The Order’s aims ar

 The Order currently has 52 Lieutenancies: 24 in Europe, 15 in North America, 5 in Latin America and 6 in Australia and the Far East.

+As already indicated, the Order is represented in almost every country in the world where there is a large Catholic community and where appropriate conditions exist for activities that will allow the Order to achieve its objectives.
 Together, and individually, each Lieutenancy, Section and Delegation draws up a yearly program of meetings and events aimed at strengthening the spiritual growth of the Members as well as events to raise awareness of the Order’s role and activities in their respective local communities.